guillaumegete/macostimezonesetup/README.md

 ## How to use

 Add the script in Jamf Pro, create a policy in Jamf Pro, and set it up as a Self Service policy.
 The policy should just need to run the script.
 That's it.
+You should make the policy on an Ongoing frequency.
+No need to require an Inventory update each time.

 # Icon

 I designed icons with SFSymbol to customize your Self Service policy.
-Feel free to use any of them.
+Feel free to use any of them according to your region.